ZeekHuge/zeekhuge.github.io/content/post/ptp_blinky.md

 $ ln -s /usr/bin/lnkpru /usr/share/ti/cgt-pru/bin/lnkpru
 </pre>

-* we need the environment variable 'PRU_CGT' to point to the '/usr/share/ti/cgt-pru/' directory.
+* We need the environment variable 'PRU_CGT' to point to the '/usr/share/ti/cgt-pru/' directory.
 This is pretty straight forward, just:
 <pre class="prettyprint">
 $ export PRU_CGT=/usr/share/ti/cgt-pru
 </pre>

-* If you want this to be done automatically you start a terminal on bbb, just add the above line to '~/.bash.rc'.
+* If you want this to be done automatically when you start a terminal on bbb, just add the above line to '~/.bash.rc'.
 Once all this is done, you can test your setup:
 $ $PRU_CGT/bin/clpru
 And a list of help options would appear.